WRAPTORHelp & Docs

 Settings is one page with a grouped sidebar, not a set of separate screens — you click a section on the left and the panel swaps in place.
 The sections are organized into four groups:

-• GeneralShop Settings (business profile, logo, appearance/accent color, plan & usage summary, reset, danger zone) and Locations (your sites).
+• GeneralShop Settings (business profile, logo, appearance/accent color, Lead Capture panel, plan & usage summary, reset, danger zone), Brand Kit (your shop's logos and sponsor/partner badges for the Studio), Locations (your sites), and Public Pricing (your self-reported Directory price bands).

 • ProductionWorkflow (the stages jobs move through), Bays & Equipment (install bays and printers), and Checklists (reusable task templates).

-• CommunicationsEmail & Notifications (your shop email setup and notification log).
+• CommunicationsEmail & Notifications (your shop email setup, quote follow-ups, dead-quote win-back, quiet hours, scheduled emails, and the notification log).

 A key idea: Settings both owns things and hosts things.
-Your shop profile, locations, install bays, and pricing rate card live here.
-But several panels are really other modules shown in one convenient place — Workflow belongs to Jobs, Email to Inbox, Accounting and Subscription to Invoicing & billing and Plans.
+Your shop profile, locations, install bays, pricing rate card, and Brand Kit assets live here.
+But several panels are really other modules shown in one convenient place — Workflow belongs to Jobs, Email to Inbox, the accounting/subscription pieces to Invoicing & billing and Plans.
 They're gathered here so you configure everything from one screen.

 Screens & navigation

-Open Settings from the settings cog (or the Business nav group).
+Open Settings from the Settings item in the sidebar footer (the gear).
 The page opens on Shop Settings with the sidebar groups down the left (horizontal tabs on mobile).

 Shop Settings Your business profile (name, contact, address, phone, email, website, hours, timezone, tax ID and tax rate), your social/review links, and Appearance — light/dark theme and your accent color (pick a preset or a custom hex; it themes the whole app).
 Upload or remove your logo here.
+A Lead Capture panel on this screen surfaces your public quote-request link so customers can submit inquiries straight into your pipeline.
 Below that, a plan & usage summary shows your plan, active team count, AI credits used, and storage used.
 At the bottom: Reset to Defaults and a Danger Zone.

 Locations Add and edit your shop sites.
 One is the default location.
 Multi-location is a paid feature, so you may be told you've hit your plan's location limit when adding another.